aws-samples/amazon-transcribe-news-media-analysis/CONTRIBUTING.md

 ## Prerequisites

-The following applications are required to contribute:
+The following applications are required to build and test changes:

 * Node.js >=v8
 * AWS CLI